PranayPrasanth/Google_Analytics_Projects/Course2/README.md

-# 📘 Course 2: Python for Data Analytics
+# 📘 Course 2: Get Started with Python

 This folder contains all the materials and deliverables for **Course 2: Python for Data Analytics**, the second course in the **Google Advanced Data Analytics Certificate** program.